scenarioo/scenarioo/docs/setup/Scenarioo-Viewer-Docker-Image.md

 2. Access [http://localhost:8080/scenarioo/](http://localhost:8080/scenarioo/) in your webbrowser to verify the Viewer application is running.

-3. At this point, the Scenarioo configuration is only in memory.
+3. At this point, the Scenarioo [configuration](Configuration.md) is only in memory.
 Go to Manage -> General Settings, add your application name and save the configuration.
+The configuration file will be saved to the directory you have specified when running the Docker image.

 4. Start adding your documentation data to the mapped directory and let the Viewer application import it.
+More information on how to publish documentation data can be found [here](Publish-Documentation-Data.md)

 ## More information

-The scenarioo docker image is hosted here on [dockerhub](https://hub.docker.com/u/scenarioo/).
+The scenarioo docker image is hosted on [dockerhub](https://hub.docker.com/u/scenarioo/).

 More documentation about Docker can be found [here](https://docs.docker.com/).